Tina Vallès

-Tina Vallès (born in Barcelona in 1976) is a Catalan writer, proofreader and translator.
+Tina Vallès (born 1976 in Barcelona) is a Catalan writer, proofreader and translator.

 She graduated in Catalan Philology at the University of Barcelona in 1999.
-She has worked as a proofreader for several publishing houses in the Catalonia.
-He has translated several works from Spanish to Catalan, and has written several books of fiction, including El parèntesi més llarg (The Longest Parenthesis), with which he won the Mercè Rodoreda Award.
+Since then she has worked as a proofreader for several publishing houses in Catalonia, and has translated several works from Spanish to Catalan.
+She has also written several books of fiction, including El parèntesi més llarg (The Longest Parenthesis), for which she won the Mercè Rodoreda Award.

-She has been the co-editor of the literary magazine Paper de Vidre since 2006 and a founding member of the Professional Association of Translators and Interpreters of Catalonia.
-In 2017 she won the Anagrama Prize for novels with La memòria de l'arbre (The Memory of the Tree), a book that has been translated into 14 languages: Spanish, Italian, French, Portuguese, Galician, Turkish, Arabic, German, Polish, Lithuanian, Brazilian, Slovenian, Russian and Czech.
+She has been the co-editor of the literary magazine Paper de Vidre since 2006 and was a founding member of the Professional Association of Translators and Interpreters of Catalonia.
+In 2017 she won the Anagrama Prize for novels with La memòria de l'arbre (The Memory of the Tree), a book that has been translated into 19 languages: Spanish, Italian, French, Portuguese, Galician, Turkish, Arabic, German, Polish, Lithuanian, Brazilian, Slovenian, Russian and Czech.